stan-hua/CytoImageNet/README.md

 ---

 ## Acknowledgements
 This project was supervised by Professor [Alan Moses](http://www.moseslab.csb.utoronto.ca/people/amoses/) and Dr. [Alex Lu](https://www.alexluresearch.com/), who are both experts in the field of representation learning for biological images and sequence data.
-Without their guidance, I would not have gotten this far.
 The project was funded by the University of Toronto CSB Undergraduate Research Award.

 Special thanks to Professor [Juan Caicedo](https://www.broadinstitute.org/bios/juan-c-caicedo) of the Broad Institute for his instruction on the BBBC021 evaluation protocol, and Professor [Anne Carpenter](https://www.broadinstitute.org/bios/anne-e-carpenter) for her help early on in understanding datasets in the Broad Bioimage Benchmark Collection.